Arizona Research Center

 a Nonviolence International New York Project

-The Arizona Research Center seeks to bring together a number of peace education and research efforts started in the New York office related mostly to Peacebuilding, Nonviolence and the UN Program for a Culture of Peace.
+The Arizona Research Center seeks to bring together a number of peace education and research efforts started in the New York office - mainly relating to Peacebuilding, Nonviolence and the UN Program for a Culture of Peace.

 Measuring Peace as Peacebuilding

-Scientific measurement of peacefulness in a given group, community or country provides guidance to organizers and government what best to do to help that group, etc., maximize their resources and realize their potential as a human community, for the benefit of all.
+The scientific measurement of peacefulness in any given group, community or country provides guidance to organizers and governments on the best course of action to help that group, etc., as well as maximize their resources and realize their potential as a human community for the benefit of all.

 Global Catalog of Peacebuilding Programs

-This sortable database lists peace solutions in the fields of peace education and training, education, social and sustainable development, economics and government, to benefit program staff and designers, researchers, funders, volunteers and the general public.
-The database sorts programs by region, issue and measurement parameters, and highlights special achievements and relevant news items.
+This database lists peace solutions in fields of: peace education and training, education, social and sustainable development, economics as well as government, to benefit program staff and designers, researchers, funders, volunteers and the general public.
+Programs are sorted by region, issue and measurement parameters, highlighting special achievements and relevant news items.